INFO490/assignments/hw7/hw7.markdown

 #### Function: main()

 In the *main()* function, you have to use *Matplotlib* to plot similar figures to the ones shown above.
+Note that we import *get_columns* function from [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) module that we wrote in week 3, so if you are not sure if your *get_columns* function is written correctly, download both [stats2.py](https://github.com/INFO490/assignments/blob/master/hw7/stats2.py) and [stats.py](https://github.com/INFO490/assignments/blob/master/hw7/stats.py).

 #### Submission instructions